JimmyJimenez2400/Socket-Programming/README.md

 Since the code is pretty much done for you and explained with the comments.
 All you have to make sure is that you have Python installed on your operating system.

-Step 1: Open VSCODE where code is at. \n
+Step 1: Open VSCODE where code is at. \
-Step 2: Open Command Prompt or use the python terminal on VSCODE Step 3: Run the server.py file on command prompt or either VSCODE, to the run the server just do "py server.py".
+Step 2: Open Command Prompt or use the python terminal on VSCODE \
+Step 3: Run the server.py file on command prompt or either VSCODE, to the run the server just do "py server.py".
 A message should pop up saying "Server is on port: 9872, Ready to Serve".
 Step 4: Open up a broswer and search, "http://localhost:9872/test.html" Step 5: It should work and on page say, "I AM HERE!" or maybe a poem?
 I should make it interesting.